Palumbo v. Palumbo 2018 ONSC 7246

 Ultimately, the judge found that each party was responsible for their own costs, and did not make an order for costs against either party.

 Are you worried you might lose your matrimonial home in your divorce?
-Call (905) 581-7222 today to set up your free consultation to discuss all of your options under the law with one of our Ontario family law attorneys.
+Call (905) 581-7222 today to set up your free in-office consultation to discuss all of your options under the law with one of our Ontario family law attorneys.